AIForces/AIForcesAPI/docs/source/user_info.rst

 ^^^^^^
 Permissions and relations are done through groups.
 Each object has some groups attached to it.
 For example, a user `coolguy` causes a group `coolguy-friend` to appear.
-Contests have `contest-participant` and `contest-administrator` groups and so on for other entities.
+Contests have `contest-participant` and `contest-manager` groups and so on for other entities.

 Permissions
 """""""""""
-Both the username and the group list are encoded in the JWT token so that services could determine permissions without accessing the database for the user object.
-A permission is determined as a union of users and groups that have access to this information.
+A permission is represented as a union of users and groups thathave access to this information.
 To avoid confusion, users are prefixed with ``u\`` and groups with ``g\``.

 For example, a file may have the following permissions::